A primer on semiconvex functions in general potential theories: Subequation constraint sets and their subharmonics

 where

-is the fiber of $\call F$ over $x$.
-One extends the notions of subsolutions and subharmonics to upper semicontinuous functions by using a pointwise viscosity formulation in terms of $2$-jets of spaces of upper contact test functions; that is, spaces of upper contact jets.
+is the fiber of $\call F$ over $x$.\syid{Fx@\detokenize{$\call F_x$}!the fiber of $\call F$ over $x$}\sid{fiber (of a subequation)} One extends the notions of subsolutions and subharmonics to upper semicontinuous functions by using a pointwise viscosity formulation in terms of $2$-jets of spaces of upper contact test functions; that is, spaces of upper contact jets.
 Under minimal conditions on $\call F$, there are many equivalent formulations as will be discussed below in Remark \ref{rem:equiv_FSH}.